Rublev Colours Pigments

 Lazurite (Lapis Lazuli)

-The mineral Malachite is basic carbonate of copper, described as a bright greenish blue or sometimes as a pale green.
+Malachite is the basic carbonate of copper, described as a bright greenish blue or sometimes as a pale green mineral.
 The finer the pigment particle size is, the lighter green it becomes.
-Our malachite is obtained from mines in the Ural mountain range in Russia.
+Our malachite is obtained from mines in various parts of the world, such as Africa and Asia.
 Available in fine and coarse grades.

 Orpiment is yellow arsenic sulfide, a rare mineral usually described as a lemon or canary yellow or sometimes as a golden or brownish yellow.
 Our orpiment is from Kadamdzhaï in Kyrgyzstan.
 The modern name comes from the Latin auripigmentum, or golden pigment.
 It is a historical pigment identified on ancient Egyptian objects and paintings from the 31st Dynasty to the 6th century B.C.E.
 It is mentioned in Greek and Roman literary sources.
 The Leyden papyrus described its use in late Egyptian painting, as does the Mappae Clavicula in early medieval painting.
 The pigment has been described in various other manuscripts dating from the 12th to the 15th centuries.